Hoodoo (spirituality): Antebellum era

-The Code Noir was implemented in 1724 in French colonial Louisiana.
-It regulated the lives of enslaved and free people and prohibited and made it illegal for enslaved Africans to practice their traditional religions.
-Article III in the Code Noir states: "We forbid any public exercise of any religion other than Catholic."
-The Code Noir and other slave laws resulted in enslaved and free African Americans conducting their spiritual practices in secluded areas such as woods (hush harbors), churches, and other places.
+The Code Noir, implemented in 1724 in French colonial Louisiana, regulated the lives of enslaved and free people and prohibited enslaved Africans from practicing traditional religions; Article III states: "We forbid any public exercise of any religion other than Catholic".
+This and other slave laws resulted in enslaved and free African Americans conducting spiritual practices in secluded areas such as woods (hush harbors) and churches.
 Slaves created methods to decrease their noise when they practiced their spirituality.
-In a slave narrative from Arkansas, enslaved people prayed under pots to prevent nearby white people from hearing them at such times.
-A formerly enslaved person in Arkansas named John Hunter said the enslaved people went to a secret house only they knew and turned the iron pots face up so enslavers could not hear them.
-They would place sticks under wash pots about a foot from the ground because "[I]f they'd put it flat on the ground the ground would carry the sound."
+In a slave narrative from Arkansas, enslaved people prayed under pots to prevent nearby white people from hearing them.
+John Hunter, a formerly enslaved person in Arkansas, said the enslaved people went to a secret house only they knew and turned the iron pots face up so enslavers could not hear them.
+They would place sticks under wash pots about a foot from the ground because "[I]f they'd put it flat on the ground the ground would carry the sound".

-Formerly enslaved person and abolitionist William Wells Brown wrote in his book, My Southern Home, or, The South and Its People, published in 1880, about the life of enslaved people in St. Louis, Missouri.
-Brown recorded a secret Voudoo ceremony at midnight in St. Louis.
-Enslaved people circled a cauldron, and a Voudoo queen had a magic wand.
-Snakes, lizards, frogs, and other animal parts were thrown into the cauldron.
+In My Southern Home, or, The South and Its People (1880), formerly enslaved abolitionist William Wells Brown recorded a secret Voudoo ceremony at midnight in St. Louis, Missouri.
+Enslaved people circled a cauldron, and a Voudoo queen had a magic wand; snakes, lizards, frogs, and other animal parts were thrown into the cauldron.
 During the ceremony, spirit possession took place.
-Brown also recorded other conjure (Hoodoo) practices among the enslaved population.
+Brown also recorded other conjure Hoodoo practices among the enslaved population.
 Enslaved Africans in America held on to their African culture.

-Some scholars assert that Christianity did not have much influence on some of the enslaved Africans as they continued to practice their traditional spiritual practices.
+Some scholars assert that Christianity had little influence on some enslaved Africans, as they continued to practice traditional spiritual practices.
 Hoodoo was a form of resistance against slavery whereby enslaved Africans hid their traditions using the Christian religion against enslavers.
-This branch of Christianity among the enslaved was concealed from enslavers in "invisible churches."
-Invisible churches were secret churches where enslaved African Americans combined Hoodoo with Christianity.
-Enslaved and free Black ministers preached resistance to slavery and the power of God through praise and worship, and Hoodoo rituals would free enslaved people from bondage.
-William Edward Burghardt Du Bois (W. E. B. Du Bois) studied African American churches in the early twentieth century.
-Du Bois asserts the early years of the Black church during slavery on plantations were influenced by Voodooism.
-Black church records from the late nineteenth century into the early twentieth century in the South recorded that some church members practiced conjure and combined Christian and African spiritual concepts to harm or heal members in their community.
+This branch of Christianity among the enslaved was concealed from enslavers in invisible churches, secret churches where enslaved African Americans combined Hoodoo with Christianity.
+Enslaved and free Black ministers preached resistance to slavery and the power of God through praise and worship, and that Hoodoo rituals would free enslaved people from bondage.
+W. E. B. Du Bois studied African American churches in the early twentieth century, and asserts that Voodooism influenced the early years of the Black church during plantation slavery.
+Southern Black church records from the late nineteenth to early twentieth century indicate that some church members practiced conjure and combined Christian and African spiritual concepts to harm or heal members in their community.